 1929: The Dizer Shoe Factory at the corner of Broad and Madison Streets was torn down.
 The stock market crashed; the Great Depression began.
 During the Depression hobos and migrant workers set up camps by the junction of the Back River and what is now route 3A

 1929: Thirteen thousand dollars was appropriated for a memorial in the shape of a granite cross to be erected on a knoll overlooking the Military Roll of Honor Wall beside Town Hall.
 The purpose of a Cross of Sacrifice, more commonly referred to as the Cross of Gray, is to honor the men and women of Weymouth who died for our country.

-1933: The Twenty-first Amendment to the Constitution was passed, which repealed prohibition.
+1933: The Twenty-first Amendment to the Constitution was passed, repealing prohibition.

 1935: The third style of Fore River Bridge, a drawbridge, was built, connecting Quincy Point with Ferry Point, North Weymouth.
 A gas explosion in Weymouth Landing killed one man.